minovermax/minovermax/README.md

       - <a href="https://arxiv.org/abs/2606.05846" target="blank">Towards Truly Multilingual ASR: Generalizing Code-Switching ASR to Unseen Language Pairs, 	ICML 2026 Workshop on Machine Learning for Audio</a>
   -  <a href="https://www.stampmind.com/" target="blank">**StampMind**</a>: a focus tracker that leverages machine learning to check true focus time and prevent distractions.
   -  <a href="https://www.linkedin.com/posts/vidyut-rajagopal_excited-to-share-an-update-on-the-progress-ugcPost-7322065201057435648-rBjq?utm_source=share&utm_medium=member_desktop&rcm=ACoAACoh808Bp1T8Y697vcNduXTsn3zrxi5RbwQ">**SimpliEarn**</a>: an app for investors to easily understand financial earnings calls leveraging NLP models.
+  -  **minclick**: a poker logger app, made to track your hands in with your phone camera real time, no more trying to figure out what your hands you were dealt.
   -  **BuzzBot**: a chatbot to provide accurate information of Georgia Tech (e.g. courses, event schedules, deadlines)

 - How to reach me: <a href="mailto:minlee@gatech.edu">**minlee@gatech.edu**</a>, or my <a href="https://www.linkedin.com/in/soung-min-lee/" target="blank"><b>LinkedIn</b></a>